 - Sitagliptin Phosphate–Metformin Hydrochloride

 Metformin is an oral anti-diabetic medicine used to help control blood sugar levels in people with type 2 or non-insulin-dependent diabetes.
 It belongs to the class of drugs known as biguanides.
 This medication is used in combination with a proper diet and exercise program.
 By controlling high blood sugar, Metformin helps prevent kidney damage, loss of limbs, blindness, sexual function problems, and nerve problems.
+This medicine may also be used to treat other conditions as determined by your doctor.

 The dosage of Metformin prescribed to each patient will vary.
 Always follow your physician’s instructions and/or the directions on the prescription drug label.